GoldenLabHuji/DBbot/README.md

    - operatorSlot: Message in this slots will be displayed after the fix in time operatorMessage message.
    - paramsSlot: Message in this slots will be displayed after the the messages of the params of the operator.
    - restartSlot: Message in this slots will be displayed after the query has been chosen.
-     This slots meant to ask the user if he/she wants to add another attribute to the query.
+     This slots is meant to ask the user if he/she wants to add another attribute to the query.
    - resultSlot: Message in this slots will be displayed *before* the fix in time resultMessage message.

   ### Example of fixed in time messages: